Fefferman-Stein decomposition for $Q$-spaces and micro-local quantities: Fefferman-Stein type decomposition of -spaces

-Further, in the proof of Theorem \ref{th:neq}, we need some special properties of Daubechies wavelets.
+Further, we point out, for Theorem \ref{th:neq}, we need some special properties of Daubechies wavelets.
 Except for Theorem \ref{th:neq}, we use the classical Meyer wavelets $\Phi^{\epsilon}(x)$ throughout Section 5 and Section 6.
-Let $\Phi^{0}$ and $\Phi^{1}$ be the classical Meyer wavelets in \cite{Me}.
-The supports of $\widehat{\Phi^{0}}$ and $\widehat{\Phi^{1}}$ satisfy the following conditions
+The support of the Fourier transform of the classical Meyer wavelet in \cite{Me} satisfies the following conditions

 For tensor product Meyer wavelet satisfying (\ref{wavelet condition}), $\forall (\epsilon,j,k)$, $(\epsilon',j',k')$ $\in \Lambda_n$ and $|j-j'|\geq 2$, we have